 Many women have difficulty getting pregnant.
-The CDC estimates that 12 percent of American women aged 15-44 have used infertility services.
+The CDC estimates that of American women aged 15-44 have used infertility services.
 Such was the case for Robyn Birkin, who ended up trying several types of fertility treatments before becoming pregnant.
 Birkin, who also understands what it’s like to go through a miscarriage, talks to other “fertility warriors” for tips on thriving in a painful and difficult process.
 Look to her podcast for tips on conception, understanding fertility treatments, and general well-being throughout your journey.

 “The Curbsiders” is an internal medicine podcast hosted by board-certified internal medicine doctors.
 The hosts interview other specialists about a broad range of topics, from marijuana and functional medicine to heart disease.
 They also cover lots of invisible illnesses like dementia, diabetes, and high cholesterol.
 Their healthy dose of sarcasm adds a bit of levity to some serious discussions.
 The show is geared toward doctors and medical professionals, so they cover topics like diagnosing and treatment guidelines.
 However, anyone can benefit from learning more about their condition, news, and available treatments.
 The show may just give you lots to talk about on your next doctor’s visit.

 Natasha Lipman is no stranger to invisible illness.
 Lipman turned to blogging after being diagnosed with one chronic illness after another.
 These include Ehlers-Danlos syndrome, postural orthostatic tachycardia syndrome, histamine intolerance, myalgic encephalopathy, and depression.
 She talks about what it’s like to be young and ambitious while living with these illnesses.
 Her new podcast “Spoonie Pyjama Party” is intended for other young people living with chronic illness, and it covers a range of topics from sex and relationships, to confidence to inspiration.